api3dao/airnode/packages/protocol/README.md

 Assuming that the requester contract developer has done Step 3, one of the authorizers will have whitelisted the requester contract and will return `true`.

 7. The Airnode makes the API call specified by the request (with an `endpointId` and ABI-encoded `parameters`) and encodes the payload as specified by the request (these specifications are outside the scope of this package).
+The hash of the request ID and its response payload is signed by the private key of the address that identifies Airnode (to decisively prove that the holder of the Airnode private key returned the payload as the response to a specific request).
-Then, the Airnode calls `fulfill()` of `AirnodeRrp`, which forwards this call to the callback function in the destination address.
+Then, the Airnode calls `fulfill()` of `AirnodeRrp`, with the request ID, payload and the signature, which forwards the request ID and the payload to the callback function in the destination address.
 The callback function can be as flexible as needed, but note that the gas cost of execution will be undertaken by the sponsor wallet.

 If anything goes wrong during this flow, the Airnode calls the `fail()` function of `AirnodeRrp` with an error message that explains what went wrong.
+For example, if `fulfill()` is going to revert, the node calls back `fail()` and forwards the revert string as the error message for debugging purposes.
 However, there are some cases where this is not possible, e.g., the specified sponsor wallet does not match the sponsor address, in which case the request will not be responded to at all.

+Note that calling `fail()` does not require a signature from the Airnode address.
+This is because `sponsorWallet` is trusted with transmitting the signed payload to the chain with a proper transaction (e.g., with a large enough `gasLimit`), or reporting that it could not if that is the case (and sometimes the reason may be that the signing functionality is not available).
+The `sponsorWallet` failing requests that it should not or returning false error messages is not considered a security issue, as failed requests do not call back the fulfillment target.

 ## Sponsor wallet derivation